Families that Last

 With the dissolution of the money, often the families fall apart as well.

 One of my favorite questions is, “Which would you rather have: your money survives three generations or the family relationships remain healthy?”

 “Both” can be an answer.

-Giving is a wonderful foundation, and the glue to building long-lasting families.
+Giving is a wonderful foundation and the glue to build long-lasting families.
 Giving is also a great inoculation against “affluenza.”

 Families that have a purpose greater than themselves, communicate often about money, and give generously have a better chance of staying together!